cmccandless/ExercismSolutions-csharp/house/README.md

 # House

-Write a program that outputs the nursery rhyme 'This is the House that Jack Built'.
+Recite the nursery rhyme 'This is the House that Jack Built'.

 > [The] process of placing a phrase of clause within another phrase of
 > clause is called embedding.
 It is through the processes of recursion